Nikesh-A97/notes/mongoDB/mongoCommands.md

   show dbs
   ```

-- Switch to a database in order to use it
+- Switch to a database in order to query collections in them

   ```
   use <db-name>